How to hire a tradeline company: A Checklist

 Step 4: Trusts and Bonds

 There is no federal requirement to maintain a trust account nor a bond.
 However, almost every state has this requirement if the company’s operation warrants it.
 You can check your State’s credit repair law (again by going to google and searching for them), and determine whether or not the tradeline company you’re considering is required to be bonded and/or operate a trust account.
-If they are so required, do they comply with these State requirements?
+For example, does the company comply with State requirements if they exist?

 Step 5: Agreements and CROA Compliance